Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

     Note that, this is the minimum Android SDK API version that the demo application supports.

-    For the target SDK version, Google suggests to set API Level 26 or higher.
+    For the target SDK version, Please check Google suggestion from the [link](https://developer.android.com/distribute/best-practices/develop/target-sdk).
 Target SDK can be changed on **build.gradle** file after the project creation.

 ![alt text](images/get_started_3.png "")